 Pulitzer-winner Studs Terkel calls Elder “a journalist in the noblest tradition” in his introduction to Elder’s book, Last Words of the Executed.

-Elder’s latest book, The Best Film You’ve Never Seen, was praised by film critic Roger Ebert, who wrote: “How necessary this book is!
+Elder’s 2013 book, The Best Film You’ve Never Seen, was championed by film critic Roger Ebert, who wrote: “How necessary this book is!
 And how well-judged and written!
 Some of the best films ever made, as Elder proves, are lamentably all but unknown.”

 Dead Man Walking author Sister Helen Prejean called Last Words of the Executed, “a dangerous book.”
 Last Words of the Executed received rave reviews in The Economist, Harper’s Magazine, and The New York Review of Books, among many other outlets.
 The New Yorker called it, “…A harrowing portrait of our justice system.”